NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 (1) The Member is not cooperating in treatment;

-(2) The Member is not cooperating in a designated examination under Charter Section 5-202(a);
+(2) The Member is not cooperating in a designated examination under Charter Section 5-202(a), an Independent Medical Examination or other Director arranged medical or mental examination;

-(3) The Member is not cooperating in the administration of the claim and/or fulfilling the Member’s duties and obligations under the Charter and the administrative rules;
+(3) The Member is not cooperating in the administration of the Claim and/or fulfilling the Member’s duties and obligations under the Charter and the FPDR Administrative Rules;

 (4) The Member is no longer disabled or eligible;